parit2015/Machine-Learning/Logistic-regression/README.md

 **Reference** [ https://en.wikipedia.org/wiki/Logistic_regression ]

 ## Background
 This technique is associated with word regression, which essentially means to *model a best-fit line* across the feature points.
-In logistic regression, we take one or more predictor and give outcome as *categorical value*.
-Categorical value here, refers value as true/ false, or 0/1.
+In logistic regression, we take one or more predictor and give outcome(or class) as *binary categorical value*, which refers to values as true/ false, or 0/1.

 The specific requirememnt of outcome as categorical value made to use a probabilistic model, which can work like *a step function*.
 Following this, a similar function called *sigmoid* to be used here as a smoothening step funtion.